tgrymatt/puppet-snoopy/README.md

 ## Development

-For any development, you my reach out to the GitHub repo : https://github.com/revolutionsystem/puppet-snoopy.git
+For any development, you my reach out to the GitHub repo: [puppet-snoopy.git][](https://github.com/revolutionsystem/puppet-snoopy.git)

 ## Release Notes/Contributors

-This project is a fork of https://github.com/OpsTree/opstree-snoopy.git
+This project is a fork of [opstree-snoopy.git](https://github.com/OpsTree/opstree-snoopy.git)

-For any contribution, you may mail us at contato@revolutionsystem.com.br
+For any contribution, you may mail us at [Revolution System](malito:contato@revolutionsystem.com.br)